Ugarit: Archaeology

 Mycenaean ceramic imported to Ugarit, 14th–13th century BC.

 Archaeological soundings of Ugarit indicate that it was first occupied in the Neolithic period, no later than the eighth millennium BC.
 Only the highest—i.e., the newest—levels of the city's ruins have been excavated.
-The recovered evidence gives a picture of Ugaritic civilization just before its destruction in the Late Bronze Age collapse of the late 12th century BC.
+The recovered evidence gives a picture of Ugaritic civilization just before its destruction in the Late Bronze Age collapse of the early 12th century BC.
 This evidence includes many caches of cuneiform tablets found inside libraries.

 While the chronology of the ancient Near East and that of ancient Egypt are not perfectly synchronized, the trove of Ugaritic texts and artifacts has proven invaluable for precise chronological dating.

 For example, a recovered tablet shows that Chancellor Bay, an official of the Egyptian queen Twosret, was in communication with Ammurapi, the last ruler of Ugarit.
-It was already established that Bay was in office from approximately 1194 to 1190 BC.
+It was already established that Bay was in office from approximately 1194 to 1192 BC.
 The two pieces of evidence together thus set an upper limit on the year of Ugarit's destruction: 1194 BC.

 By the same method, the Ugarit trove allowed archaeologists to establish dates across the eastern Mediterranean with greater precision.
 For example: